Radot1/POSPal/EULA.md

 - "Licensor": Robert Zoumboulis-Airey.
 - "Licensee" or "you": The person or legal entity installing or using the Software.
 - "Software": POSPal, including any updates, documentation, and materials provided by Licensor.
-- "Distributor": An authorized third party permitted by Licensor to sell licenses for the Software.
+- "Distributor": An authorized reseller permitted by Licensor to sell licenses for the Software.
+Distributors are not licensors and have no authority to modify this EULA or grant rights beyond this EULA.

 2. License Grant
 Subject to your compliance with this EULA and payment of applicable fees (after the trial), Licensor grants you a limited, non-exclusive, non-transferable, non-sublicensable license to install and use the Software on a single machine associated with the hardware identifier used to generate your license.key.

+2.1 Distributors and EULA Acceptance
+- Licenses are granted by Licensor only.
+Distributors act solely as resellers and cannot alter license terms.
+- Your purchase via any Distributor is conditioned on your acceptance of this EULA.

 3. Trial Period
 You may use the Software for a 30-day trial period with full or limited functionality.
 After the trial expires, continued use requires a valid license.key purchased from an authorized Distributor.
 The Software may limit or disable features after the trial ends.